IRL2/nanover-server-py/paper/paper.md

   - Introduce the concept of interactive molecular dynamics as a biasing method to explore the dynamics of rare events, and give examples of other programs that can do iMD.
 This might also be the right time to introduce iMD-VR as a method of performing iMD in a way that harnesses researchers' spatial intuition.
   - Introduce the NanoVer server as a method of performing real-time multi-user iMD
   - Describe the protocol for quantitative iMD employed by NanoVer
+  - Discuss the client-server architecture for collaborative research

 Ideas from the paper meeting (#1):